-Due to the increase in COVID-19 in the area we are returning to the CDC guidelines for indoor assembly and asking everyone to please wear a mask when in the building.
-We will gather for AM worship at 11:00 and will continue to evaluate the resuming of Sunday and Wednesday Bible classes and Sunday PM Service.
-Bible study will continue virtually at 6:00 p.m..
+Out of abundance of caution we will continue to follow guidelines for indoor assembly and are asking everyone to please wear a mask when in the building.
+We will gather for AM Bible Study at 10:00 and worship at 11:00.
+We will continue to evaluate the resuming of Wednesday Bible classes and Sunday PM Service.
 Please read the information under the COVID-19 menu option above.

 We invite you to come visit our services, and learn how important understanding the Bible is to us.
 You will enjoy the atmosphere and friendly spirit, where the only expectations we have of you, as a visitor, is to feel welcome.
 Many people are hesitant to attend worship services at an unfamiliar church.
 To help alleviate any apprehensions you may have regarding our congregation, we would like to explain what you can expect when you visit us at the Chardon church of Christ.